socal-nerdtastic/moduleinstaller/README.md

 But is also allowed for CLI programs that want a GUI prompt.

 ## Extra arguments:
-The force_kill argument will force a reboot if any modules are missing, False = allow program to continue, whether or not modules are missing True = kill the program if any modules are missing, whether or not the user opts to install them (default) None = kill the program only if the user declines to install missing modules
+The force_kill argument will force a reboot if any modules are missing:
+False = allow program to continue, whether or not modules are missing
+True = kill the program if any modules are missing, whether or not the user opts to install them (default)
+None = kill the program only if the user declines to install missing modules

 ## ALTERNATE USE:
 pass in a string of modules to be installed, or leave